Sulaimon20/RestAssuredProject-1/src/test/java/day14/Day19.md

 Here is the collection : [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/07efb5040d033f07788f)

-Cookie in rest request , just like on the website , used to store some common information about where the request originated. for example , while you shop online , once you view certain items , next time to go to the website it will always suggest similar item beacuse it can access the cookie that contain those information.
+Cookie in rest request, just like on the website , used to store some common information about where the request originated. for example , while you shop online , once you view certain items , next time to go to the website it will always suggest similar item beacuse it can access the cookie that contain those information.

 #### Postman
 * We have a button called cookie to give us a way to add cookie to certain domain. by providing the key-value pair (optionally expration date)
 * Once added , any request sent to the same domain , can access that cookie
-* You can also programmitically access the cookie in the test tab
+* You can also programmatically access the cookie in the test tab

 > This code is checking we have 2 cookies as below
 >   B18 : AWESOME   AND  Motto : Hold your horse